Coat of arms of Fiji

-The current coat of arms used by the state to Fiji1908, and this despite the fact that a century is radically changed the form of government from a monarchy that lasted for almost a hundred years, from 1870 to 1971, before the republic.
-At the same time, being a republic, the country has changed several names, among them - Fiji, the Sovereign Democratic Republic of Fiji, the Republic of the Fiji Islands.
+The current coat of arms of Fiji has been used by the state since 1908, and this is despite the fact that over a century the form of government has radically changed here, from a monarchy that lasted almost a hundred years, from 1870 to 1971, to a republic.
+At the same time, being a republic, the country has changed several names, including Fiji, the Sovereign Democratic Republic of Fiji, the Republic of the Fiji Islands.

-But it remains the main official symbolinviolable.
-It reflects the historical background of exotic islands, located in the South Pacific, and the realities of modern, natural symbols and heraldic symbols.
+But its main official symbol remains unshakable.
+It reflects the historical past of exotic islands located in the South Pacific Ocean, and modern realities, natural symbols and heraldic signs.

-Any European detail considered the emblem of Fiji will be able to learn a lot about how people lived on the islands before, and what they are doing right now.
-The main details of the country's main emblems are:
+Any European, having examined in detail the coat of arms of Fiji, will be able to learn a lot about how people lived on the islands before and what they are doing now.
+The main details of the main emblem of the country include:

 - a shield divided into fields with important elements;

-- the motto of the country inherited from the past.
+- the country's motto, inherited from the past.

-Supporters advocate armed Fijianwarriors dressed in traditional outfits.
-The one that takes a position on the left, armed with a spear, his partner - club.
-There is one more nuance - is one of the soldiers from the front, the second - in the profile.
+The shield holders are armed Fijian warriors dressed in traditional outfits.
+The one on the left is armed with a spear, his partner with a club.
+There is one more nuance - one of the warriors is located in full face, the second is in profile..

-The inscription on the tape is made to the Fijian language, it requires the fear of God and honor the Queen.
-The last part is a bit strange, because since 1970, Fiji is a republic.
+The ribbon is written in Fijian and requires fear of God and respect for the queen.
+The last part looks a little strange, since Fiji has been a republic since 1970..

-Another symbol of peaceful and creative life -a snow-white dove holding an olive branch in the key.
-In this incarnation, he acts as a messenger of peace, and not only on the arms of Fiji, but the main emblems of Guinea, Tonga, Cyprus.
+Another symbol of a peaceful and creative life is a snow-white dove holding an olive branch in its key.
+In this hypostasis, he acts as a messenger of peace, and not only on the coat of arms of Fiji, but also on the main emblems of Guinea, Tonga, Cyprus.